Currently with about 3395 photos and counting.

 Surnames in this section: This is not a complete list -- for example, the complete ships' companies of HMCS Aurora, Niobe, Patrician, Patriot, and Rainbow are listed, per the 1911 and 1921 censuses.
-Alexander, Arnott, Arpin, Bank, Bell, Benson, Biletchi, Birchall, Bordinuck, Bowen, Boyd, Bridgman, Browett, Brown, Campbell, Carter, Clarke, Clason, Colburn, Commerford, Connors, Corbet, Couvrette, Coyle, Creber, Creechan, Creed, Crone, Dawson, Day, De'Ath, Dicy, Domshy, Dubbs, Duhamel, Duy, Eaglesham, Ecclis, Edwards, Forbes, Gagnier, Ghel, Gillis, Glover, Goldfinch, Gourley, Grant, Granville, Gray, Gregory, Hamm, Handley, Hansen, Hart, Hawkins, Helfrich, Hill, Holowaty, Hood, Jefferson, Johnston, Kiren, Kite, Knox, La Roche, Lang, Langley, Lapierre, Lee, Leonard, Lindley, Livingstone, Longstaff, Long, Lowe, Mazur, McCullough, McDowell, McGinnis, McKenzie, McMillan, McMurdo, McNeil, Miller, Montague, Montgomery, Monture, Morina, Mosley, Musgrave, Nairn, Naughton, Nelson, Oberich(?), Page, Philley, Pope, Randall, Rayworth, Reid, Rennie, Richards, Roruiq, Rowland, Ryan, Seaborn, Seal, Seguin, Simmons, Simpson, Sivertz, Small, Smith, Sockett, Sproston, Stapleton, St Pierre, Swainson, Sykes, Taylor, Thivierge, Tinkess, Trottier, Turbide, Vokey, Vollet, Walters, Webber, White, Wilkinson, Wood, Wright, Yorke.
+The casualties of HMCS Athabaskan, which was sunk April 29, 1944, are also listed.
+Alexander, Arnott, Arpin, Bank, Bell, Benson, Biletchi, Birchall, Bordinuck, Bowen, Boyd, Bridgman, Browett, Brown, Campbell, Carter, Clarke, Clason, Colburn, Commerford, Connors, Corbet, Couvrette, Coyle, Creber, Creechan, Creed, Crone, Dawson, Day, De'Ath, Dicy, Domshy, Dubbs, Duhamel, Duy, Eaglesham, Ecclis, Edwards, Forbes, Gagnier, Ghel, Gillis, Glover, Goldfinch, Gourley, Grant, Granville, Gray, Gregory, Hall, Hamm, Handley, Hansen, Hart, Hawkins, Helfrich, Hill, Holowaty, Hood, Jefferson, Johnston, Kiren, Kite, Knox, La Roche, Lang, Langley, Lapierre, Lee, Leonard, Lindley, Livingstone, Longstaff, Long, Lowe, Mazur, McCullough, McDowell, McGinnis, McKenzie, McMillan, McMurdo, McNeil, Miller, Mitchell, Montague, Montgomery, Monture, Morina, Mosley, Musgrave, Nairn, Naughton, Nelson, Oberich(?), Page, Pearson, Philley, Pope, Randall, Rayworth, Reid, Rennie, Richards, Roruiq, Rowland, Ryan, Seaborn, Seal, Seguin, Simmons, Simpson, Sivertz, Small, Smith, Sockett, Sproston, Stapleton, St Pierre, Swainson, Sykes, Taylor, Thivierge, Tinkess, Trottier, Turbide, Vokey, Vollet, Walters, Webber, White, Wilkinson, Wood, Wright, Yorke.